-SBA 504 first mortgage interest rates have been trending lower over the past 1.5 years.
+SBA 504 first mortgage interest rates have been trending much higher over over the past few months.

-Alternatively, the next best thing - a 10 year fixed with a 25 year amortization - could be available at even lower rates depending on what is going on with the Treasury markets.
+Alternatively, the next best thing - a 10 year fixed with a 25 year amortization - could be available slightly lower rates depending on what is going on with the Treasury markets.